 The Group has an in-house tax department, staffed by qualified, experienced tax professionals, which undertakes most tax activities.
 However, we recognise that tax is an increasingly complex area and it may, on occasion, be appropriate to seek external views.
 Tax planning or structuring advice may be sought in the context of complex transactions, principally to provide challenge to technical interpretation and ensure compliance with relevant statute and to ensure that business decisions are undertaken in the full knowledge of current and likely interpretations of legislation and guidance.

 Level of Risk

 The Group has a low appetite for tax risk; it is rated by HMRC as a “low risk” taxpayer.
 It does not participate in aggressive planning or complex, structured arrangements designed to minimize its tax liabilities.
 Further, the Group operates only within the UK.

 Approach towards dealings with HMRC

 The Group proactively raises potentially contentious matters with HMRC.
-Tax clearances are sought to provide certainty where there is more than one possible interpretation of law and the matter is material by nature or by size.
+Where relevant, tax clearances are sought to provide certainty where there is more than one possible interpretation of law and the matter is material by nature or by size.